 Eligibility for Conveyance

-To acquire surplus Federal real and related personal property at public benefit discount for educational uses, an applicant must be both organizationally eligible and programmatically eligible.
+To acquire surplus Federal real and related personal property at no cost for port uses, an applicant must be both organizationally eligible and programmatically eligible.

 Only states, the District of Columbia, the Commonwealth of Puerto Rico, Guam, American Samoa, the Virgin Islands, the Trust Territory of the Pacific Islands, the Commonwealth of the Northern Mariana Islands, or any political subdivision, municipality, or instrumentality thereof are the only eligible applicants for property via the port Public Benefit Conveyance Program.
 Indian Tribes may not acquire excess real property directly by Federal Agency transfer from the military department.
 Indian tribes must make their requests known through the Bureau of Indian Affairs, within the Department of the Interior.